This post contains affiliate links, marked by *

 It’s definitely meant to con you into thinking they’re on your side, even though you’ll likely end up paying them more than you need to.

-It’s almost as if I planned it – just after writing about how financial inertia can affect your mortgage and insurance costs, I received the renewal letter for my home insurance.
+It’s almost as if I planned it – in 2016, just after writing about how financial inertia can affect your mortgage and insurance costs, I received the renewal letter for my home insurance.

-This letter was everything I’d hoped for – let me quote what they said and translate for you.
+This letter was everything I’d hoped for to illustrate my statement – let me quote what they said and translate for you.

 “Dear Mrs Balders